shoal/RPi_Incubator/README.md

 General Design
 -------------
-In general, there is a sensor input pin (set where the Python code calls the Adafruit_DHT executable), a fault output (when condition exceed extremes), and temp output (to turn the temp up/down).
+In general, there is a sensor input pin (or several), a fault output (when condition exceed extremes), and temp output (to turn the temp up/down).
 The outputs are all binary (on/off), although I use relays, which can be on-on.

 In my design, the GPIO output pins are connected to ULN2030 darlington drivers (ie relay drivers) which drive relays.
 The temperature relay turns on/off a light bulb (currently assuming room temperature is lower than incubator temperature).
 The alarm shines an LED, but an airhorn would be better :)